google/flax/docs/flip/1009-optimizer-api.md

   scope of the higher order functions returning the `GradientTransformation`.
   Such a gradient transformation is currently defined as a `NamedTuple` of the `init()` and the `update()` function.
-In principle this pattern could be extended to also store parameters, maybe a point to discuss on the [Optax] repo.
+In principle this pattern could be extended to also store hyperparameters, maybe a point to discuss on the [Optax] repo.
 - We can use a `get_learning_rate()` that returns the learning rate depending on the step number when defining the Optax gradient update transformation.
 Above code illustrates how this can be a drop-in replacement for a function we also